The prime reason for which every seafarer is wished “Smooth sailing and Calm seas” before boarding a vessel is to keep them safe from storms.

 Rough weather situation has been faced at least once or more by every seafarer during the course of his/her career.
 Some of the most common forms of heavy or rough weather are tropical depressions or storms, typhoons, cyclones, hurricanes etc, generated due to varying atmospheric pressures over different parts of the earth.

-Beaufort wind scale criteria classifies strong winds as near gale, gale, strong gale, storm, violent storm and hurricane based on ascending magnitude of wind force.
-Movement of sun causes pressure belts to shift and thus varying temperatures over land masses and water bodies causes pressure differences.
+Beaufort wind scale criteria classify strong winds as near gale, gale, strong gale, storm, violent storm and hurricane based on ascending magnitude of wind force.
+Movement of the sun causes pressure belts to shift and thus varying temperatures over land masses and water bodies cause pressure differences.

 Tropical depressions occur often in middle latitudes and tropical cyclones that originate in the Inter Tropical Convergence Zone.
 A depression may often develop and travel in any direction whereas tropical storms are mostly found to follow predicted path* in both the hemispheres.